 You can make this recipe as is or make some alterations to fit your diet.

-- Switch out the flour for King Arthur measure for measure gluten-free flour.
+- Switch out the flour for King Arthur Measure for Measure gluten-free flour.

 - Use pecans or almonds instead of walnuts.

 - Instead of using granulated sugar, try using stevia or organic cane sugar.
+You can also substitute half of the white sugar with brown sugar.

-Use the changes that work for you and let me know how they go!
+Use the changes that work for you, and let me know how they go!

 Best Apples for Muffins